telerik/kendo-ui-core/docs/controls/editors/editor/how-to/editing/add-maxlength-validation.md

 ---
-title: Add Max-Length Validation
+title: Add maxLength Validation
-page_title: Add Max-Length Validation | Kendo UI Editor
+page_title: Add maxLength Validation | Kendo UI Editor
-description: "Learn how to add max-length validation in the Kendo UI Editor widget."
+description: "Learn how to add a maxLength validation to the Kendo UI Editor widget."
+previous_url: /controls/editors/editor/how-to/add-maxlength-validation
 slug: howto_add_max_length_validation_editor
 ---

-# Add Max-Length Validation
+# Add maxLength Validation

-The example below demonstrates how to define custom Kendo UI validators to check the length of the text content, or the length of the HTML content in a Kendo UI Editor.
+The following example demonstrates how to define custom Kendo UI validators to check the length of the text content or the length of the HTML content in a Kendo UI Editor.

 ###### Example